junwu6/junwu6.github.io/_pages/about.md

 *News*

+* [12/2025] Honored to receive support from NAIRR Pilot Program for our research in modeling networked time-series
 * [07/2025] One paper has been accepted by PRAI'25
 * [07/2025] Honored to receive KDD'25 Dissertation Award Honorable Mention
 * [06/2025] One survey paper has been accepted by JAIR